davidewt/alphabet_net/README.md

 generate_graph.py visualises the alphabet vectors in a 3D-Color space.
 This is to see the similarities and vicinity of points.
 In the case that two point are very close to each other, there is a higher change to mix up the two.

+- if you want to regenerate the corrupted data then just run corrupt_data.py again
+- make sure to set the test_all_corrupted_levels() in the main.py and then run it